The best independent guide to Lisbon

-Barrio Alto is the nightlife district of Lisbon and is also the highest point of the city.
-This is convenient as most people begin their night at the top of the hill in Barrio Alto and work their way downhill to Cais do Sodre during the night.
-Barrio Alto is home to underground bars and small venues, where at the weekend the socialising spills onto the narrow-cobbled streets.
+Bairro Alto is the nightlife district of Lisbon and is also the highest point of the city.
+This is convenient as most people begin their night at the top of the hill in Bairro Alto and work their way downhill to Cais do Sodre during the night.
+Bairro Alto is home to underground bars and small venues, where at the weekend the socialising spills onto the narrow-cobbled streets.

 Let’s move the night downhill to the Praca Luis Camoes.
 This section of the city was historically a popular meeting point for artisans and intellectuals, and the square is named after Portugal’s most famous poet Luis Camoes.
 At 11pm on a Friday or Saturday night you won’t meet any intellectuals, just a bunch of drunk partygoers.